Understanding Parametric Knowledge Injection in Retrieval-Augmented Generation: P-RAG under Critical RAG Challenges

 \subsection{Experimental Setup}

+Building on the findings in Section~\ref{section:analyzing}, which suggest that \DyPRAG struggles to encode document-specific semantics, we restrict our analysis in this section to \PRAG.
+Unless otherwise specified, all experiments follow the protocols established in Section~\ref{sec:repro_setup}, with task-specific adaptations described below.
+In all settings, the same passages are used both for parametric encoding (i.e., training the LoRA parameters) and as explicit context during inference.

+\heading{Knowledge Conflict} We evaluate the model's ability to prioritize external evidence over its internal (pre-trained) knowledge in the presence of factual conflicts—a property known as context faithfulness—using the \textbf{ConFiQA} dataset~\cite{bi2024context}.
+ConFiQA pairs questions with counterfactual passages and corresponding answers, in which key entities from the original text are replaced with plausible but factually inconsistent substitutes, yielding coherent yet contradictory contexts.
+We sample the first 900 instances and use the counterfactual passages for both parametric encoding and inference.
+Performance is measured by accuracy against the counterfactual ground-truth answers, directly quantifying the model's capacity to override its internal knowledge in favor of the provided (conflicting) external information.

-To assess whether parametric injection enhances robustness to retrieval noise, we introduce controlled artificial noise into the retrieved passages.
-Specifically, for each question, we begin with the top-3 passages retrieved by BM25 and construct four variants by replacing one or more of them with random, irrelevant passages: \begin{itemize} [leftmargin=*,itemsep=0pt,topsep=0pt,parsep=0pt] \item \textbf{BM25 Top3}: the original top-3 BM25-retrieved passages (no noise injected); \item \textbf{Replace Last}: the least relevant passage (rank 3) is replaced with a random noise passage; \item \textbf{Replace First}: the most relevant passage (rank 1) is replaced with a random noise passage; \item \textbf{Replace All}: all three passages are replaced with random noise passages. \end{itemize}
+\heading{Retrieval Noise} To assess the robustness of parametric RAG against retrieval noise, we introduce controlled artificial noise into the retrieved passages.
+Using the same four QA datasets from Section~\ref{sec:repro_setup}, we manipulate the top-3 passages retrieved by BM25 to construct four noise conditions: \begin{itemize}[leftmargin=*,itemsep=0pt,topsep=2pt,parsep=0pt] \item \textbf{BM25-Top3}: The original top-3 BM25-retrieved passages. \item \textbf{Rank3Noise}: The 3rd ranked (lowest relevance) passage is replaced with a random irrelevant document. \item \textbf{Rank1Noise}: The 1st ranked (highest relevance) passage is replaced with a random irrelevant document. \item \textbf{AllNoise}: All three passages are replaced with random noise. \end{itemize} We report the average HasAnswer accuracy (as defined in Section~\ref{sec:repro_setup}) across all datasets for each noise condition.

-We evaluate all methods on the same four datasets used in Section~\ref{lab:repro_setup}, using identical document parameterization, model selection, and evaluation metrics.
-For each noise condition, we report the average accuracy across the four datasets.